prroos/ttehnika2019/vuejs-spring-boot/example/README.md

 ## How to start
 Build frontend environment
 ```
-sfs
+cd web
+npm install
+npm run serve
 ```

 Run Spring Boot (which will also install all dependencies)
 ```
-sfs
+(from the root of example project)
+./gradlew bootRun
 ```

-Go to `http://localhost:8080/greeting` in browser
+Go to `http://localhost:9000` in browser